nomardt/OpenAI-Search/README.md

 chmod +x setup.sh && ./setup.sh
 ```
 # How to Use
-To view the manual type
+To view the manual entry type
 ```
 man ais
 ```